Let’s start by asking the question, “Why are we concerned about measles?” Wasn’t that virus eradicated years ago?

-Since these symptoms are similar to many other common diseases, it may difficult to differentiate Koplik spots and measles from other conditions without seeing a health care provider.
-That's why it's important to see a doctor or take your child to their pediatrician at the first sign of any symptoms.
+Since these symptoms are similar to other common diseases, it may be hard to differentiate Koplik spots and measles from other conditions without seeing a health care provider.

-Routinely examining inside your mouth — as well as your child's — when completing proper oral home care is very important.
-Look for any lumps or bumps, along with any variations of color or texture in the mouth and cheek tissues.
-In addition, keeping your regular appointments with your licensed dental professional will help them detect and treat any mouth sores or lesions in your mouth, especially in areas that are difficult to view on your own at home.
+Routinely examining inside your mouth and your child's is important.
+Look for any lumps or bumps, along with variations of color or texture in the mouth and cheek tissues.
+Regular appointments with your licensed dental professional will help with early detection and treatment for any mouth sores or lesions in the oral cavity.

 Koplik spots and the associated measles virus are rare in the United States, but measles is a serious condition and shouldn’t be taken lightly.